BrianCREST/hello-brain/documentation.md

 - If the value of a text variable has been URL'ed, the variable name begins with a "u" instead of the "t"
 - Math variables begin with "m"

-Within the documentation, required function parameters are *bold*, and optional parameters are <i>italicised</i>.
+Within the documentation, required function parameters are **bold**, and optional parameters are *italicised*.
 A parameter shown in (parentheses) is "direct" or unnamed parameter (e.g. [myFunction anUnnamedParameterValue]).
 In some cases a parameter may be either named or direct, with naming required if additional optional parameters are passed in.

-##butTrue
+___
-##butFalse
+##butTrue and butFalse

 These are global text variables defined to improve the readability of conditional expressions.
 They are defined as: